 For contracts of consultancy services, income is recognised as the value of goods and services supplied.
 When the outcome of a contract can be estimated reliably in terms of its stage of completion, future costs to complete and collectability of revenue, the company recognises revenue and expenses on the contract by reference to the stage of completion of the contract at the end of the reporting period.
 The stage of completion is determined on the basis of the proportion of the contract costs incurred to date over the estimated total costs.
-When the outcome of a contract cannot be estimated reliably the company only recognises revenue to the extent of the recoverable contract costs incurred.
+When the outcome of a contract contract costs incurred.
 Full provision is made for losses on all contracts in the year in which the loss is first foreseen.